Ecwid/ecwid-api-docs/includes/_customer_groups.md

 **HTTP Status** | **Response JSON** | Description
 -------------- | -------------- | --------------
 400 | Request parameters are malformed
-500 | The creation request failed because of an error on the server
+402 | Store doesn't have access to customer groups feature, it's available on Business plan and higher 500 | The creation request failed because of an error on the server

 #### Error response body (optional)